 Subsequent to initial recognition, income producing properties are recorded at fair value, determined based on available market evidence, at the balance sheet date.
-The changes in fair value during each reporting period are recorded in the statements of (loss)/income and comprehensive (loss)/income.
+The changes in fair value during each reporting period are recorded in the statements of income/(loss) and comprehensive income/(loss).
 In order to avoid double counting, the carrying value of income producing properties includes straight-line rent receivable, tenant improvements, tenant incentives and direct leasing costs since these amounts are incorporated in the appraised values of real estate properties.